Book an appointment with us, or search the directory to find the right lawyer for you directly through the app.

 Our Eyes on 2025 publication provides essential insights and practical guidance on the key legal updates shaping the year ahead—equipping you with the knowledge to stay ahead in this dynamic market.

-Reem works as a trainee lawyer with the Dispute Resolution department at Al Tamimi & Company.
-She is currently in the process of obtaining her Lawyer’s license to practice law in Bahrain.
+Reem works as an Associate with the Dispute Resolution department at Al Tamimi & Company.

-During her time at Al Tamimi & Company, Reem has represented high-profile companies and banks, handling matters related to established construction companies, real estate companies, airline companies, and more.
+During her tenure at Al Tamimi & Company, Reem has represented high-profile companies and banks, handling matters related to established construction companies, real estate companies, airline companies, and other prominent entities.
 Her responsibilities included drafting and preparing court submissions, attending hearings, and advising on a broad range of legal areas, such as company law, maritime law, bankruptcy laws, aviation regulations, and the civil code.
-Reem works on a diverse range of both contentious and non-contentious matters, which contributed to her well-rounded background in various areas of the law.
+Reem works on a diverse range of both contentious and non-contentious matters, which contributes to her well-rounded background in various areas of the law.

-Reem actively contributes to Al Tamimi & Company’s knowledge base as she assists in the publication of legal updates and articles and contributing to the development and delivery training sessions.
+Reem actively contributes to Al Tamimi & Company’s knowledge base by assisting in the publication of legal updates and articles, as well as contributing to the development and delivery of training sessions.

 To learn more about our services and get the latest legal insights from across the Middle East and North Africa region, click on the link below.